 - (1) This Clause outlines URCA's procedures for the handling and resolution of Code Complaints (or for the conduct of its own investigations) about Licensees' compliance with the content standards set out in this Code as required by sections 52, 53 and 55 of the Communications Act.
-All complaints are important to URCA as they help it to understand whether a Licensee may be failing to comply with the applicable provisions of this Code in a particular case. - (2) If URCA considers that it is necessary to depart from these procedures in any material respect in a particular case for reasons of fairness and/or in order for URCA to properly consider any complaint(s) or carry out an investigation, it shall write to the Licensee concerned (and any other persons with sufficient interest) in advance setting out the nature and extent of its departure, its reasons for doing so and seeking the relevant parties' response.
+All complaints are important to URCA as they help it to understand whether a Licensee may be failing to comply with the applicable provisions of this Code in a particular case. - (2) If URCA considers that it is necessary to depart from these procedures in any material respect in a particular case for reasons of fairness and/or in order for URCA to properly consider any complaint(s) or carry out an investigation, it shall write to the Licensee concerned (and any other persons with sufficient interest) in advance setting out the nature and extent of its departure, its reasons for doing so and seeking the relevant parties' response. - (3) Where a complainant lodges a personal complaint to a Licensee, the Licensee must provide a substantive written response to the complaint in accordance with the requirements of Clause 10.6 of this Code. - (4) Where a complainant lodges a general complaint to a Licensee, the Licensee shall forthwith inform the complainant that he or she has the right to immediately refer the complaint to URCA for resolution.
+URCA shall within two (2) business days of receipt of a general complaint notify the complainant in writing of receipt of the complaint and the timeframes and processes that URCA envisages are required to investigate and resolve the complaint

-Process for investigations and referral of complaints
+10.10 Process for investigations and referral of complaints